Excellent: 4.9/ 5 ★★★★★ based on 119 reviews

-This cover helps you provide your tenants with alternative accommodation in the event that they are forced to leave their homes for an accident you are insured for, such as fire or flood.
-The costs covered in this vary from insurer to insurer, but generally they’ll cover alternative accommodation costs up to 20-25% of the buildings sum insured.
+This cover helps you provide your tenants with alternative accommodation in the event that they are forced to leave their homes for an accident you are insured for, such as a fire or flood.
+The costs covered in this vary from insurer to insurer, but generally, they’ll cover alternative accommodation costs up to 20-25% of the building’s sum insured.

 - Other Cover

-Some insurers are happy to include other forms of cover in your insurance policy, such as employer’s liability insurance, extended legal expenses cover, home emergency cover, terrorism cover, and engineering and inspection cover.
+Some insurers are happy to include other forms of coverage in your insurance policy, such as employer’s liability insurance, extended legal expenses coverage, home emergency cover, terrorism cover, and engineering and inspection cover.